timdeschryver/timdeschryver.dev/content/blog/my-love-letter-to-xstate-and-statecharts/index.md

 For my experiment, the table machine was 100% reusable, so I'm calling this experiment a success.
 The one thing I changed with each framework is how the table rows were getting selected (used to determine if the row was within the select box).
 The default implementation with `document.querySelectorAll` did its job but each framework has its own way to `ref` an HTML element.
 I don't know why I wanted to use the implementation of the framework, I just wanted to know if I could.

-I'm happy with the code, if I would come back to it in a few months I'm sure that I would want to change it here and there but the important part is that it will be readably.
+I'm happy with the code, if I would come back to it in a few months I'm sure that I would want to change it here and there but the important part is that it will be readable.

 ## Ending word